victor-yn/realm-ready/README.md

 ﻿![realm-logo](https://github.com/realm/realm-cocoa/raw/master/logo.png)
 # Realm Ready

-This repo covers a basic implementation for RealmSwift in the iOS-starter-kit.
+This repo covers a basic ready-to-go implementation of RealmSwift in the iOS-starter-kit.
-The main purpose is to offer a fast -yet efficient- implementation for RealmSwift; for any further informations, please check the [official Realm Documentation](https://www.realm.io/docs/swift/latest/).
+The main purpose is to offer a fast -yet efficient- implementation of the persistance feature in the starter kit; for any further informations, please check the [official Realm Documentation](https://www.realm.io/docs/swift/latest/).

 ## Installation